Left: Monica, 51, living with diabetes.

 External Conditions

-Our lifestyle and community play a crucial role in managing the impact of COVID-19.
+Lifestyle and community play a crucial role in managing the impact of COVID-19.
 By understanding these factors, you can take proactive steps to help protect yourself and your loved ones.
 Keep the following in mind:

 - Practice good hygiene like washing your hands, wiping door knobs, and covering your mouth while coughing